lifegadget/ui-bs-popover/README.md

 Assuming you have met the dependencies stated above you are now ready to start using the control in your project.
 Happy trails.

+## Repo Contribution

+We're open to your creative suggestions but please move past the "idea" stage and send us a PR so we can incorporate your ideas without killing ourselves. :)

 ## Licensing